mohammad-rahman-rafi/bagelInfoUsingAPI/README.md

 WORK IN PROGRESS

-This is a web application that lets a registered user with valid credentials to add and view bagels stored in the database.
+This is a web application that lets a registered user with valid credentials to add and view list of stored in the database.

 ### Technologies: